Legislation comes in many forms and varieties.

 standards, accreditation procedures, etc.

-?looking out for? or regulation of zoos is as
+out for" or regulation of zoos is as complex and

 many countries now that have actual Zoo